 - How to tell when they are done: They will be similar to raisins–hard but still pliable, a bit sticky and very wrinkled/leathery looking and hold no moisture (squeezing them will produce no liquid).

-- You can dry them out in the sun, prepare them as noted above and leave on trays in a sunny location for anywhere from 2 to 4 days.
+- You can try laying them out in the sun, first preparing them as noted above then leave on racks in a sunny location for anywhere from 2 to 4 days.

 - Place the trays up off the ground to protect them from moisture.